 He currently serves on the board of the Orlando Division of the Friends of 440 Scholarship Fund.
 He has also served as a judge and jury advisor for the Orange County Teen Court program, and as a judge for various mock trial and moot court competitions including the ABA Southeast Regional Moot Court competition.

 Prior to becoming an attorney, Mr. Ambekar worked as a paralegal and law clerk in the workers’ compensation division of a statewide insurance defense firm.
 He has over 10 years of experience in workers’ compensation litigation.
 His published work includes articles on workers’ compensation and tort immunity matters.
 He regularly lectures on workers’ compensation law and ethics for claims professionals and employers, and performs audits for employers in areas such as the Florida Drug-Free Workplace Act.

-Mr. Ambekar obtained a Bachelor of Arts degree in political science from the University of Central Florida, where he served as risk management director for two student organizations.
+Mr. Ambekar obtained a Bachelor of Arts degree in political science from the University of Central Florida.
 He earned his Juris Doctor degree from Florida A & M University College of Law in Orlando, Florida.
 While at FAMU College of Law, he served as the Articles Editor for the Florida A & M University Law Review, and as a Student Bar Association committee chair, and helped to found the Marshall-Bell Law Society.
 He frequently returns to his law school to participate in mentoring events.